Essential loops in taut ideal triangulations: Introduction

 \subsection{Previous work}

-The idea of pulling back a branched surface by a null-homotopy has previously appeared.
-In Gabai--Oertel's proof of their Lemma~2.7 in~\cite{GabaiOertel89} they use this to show that laminations carried by essential branched surfaces are $\pi_1$--injective.
-Our \refthm{NormalLoopsEssential} is both more general and less -- our loop $\gamma$ need not lie in a leaf however we do not deal with the case where $M$ is closed.
-Calegari~\cite{Calegari00} gives another combinatorial version of results of Novikov, in the closed case.
-He introduces the notion of a \emph{local orientation} on a closed triangulated three-manifold $M$.
-This is in a sense dual to having a transverse taut branched surface $\calB \subset M$ where all components of $M - \calB$ are taut balls.
+Gabai and Oertel prove that laminations carried by essential branched surfaces are $\pi_1$--injective~\cite[Lemma~2.7]{GabaiOertel89}.
+Our \refthm{NormalLoopsEssential} is both more and less general than their work.
+We do not require a lamination.
+They do not require the manifold to be cusped.

+Calegari~\cite[Remark~5.6]{Calegari00} gives a very different combinatorial version of \refthm{VerticalLoopsEssential}, in the closed case.
+He introduces the notion of a \emph{local orientation}; this is, in a sense, dual to having a transverse taut branched surface $\calB \subset M$ where all components of $M - \calB$ are taut balls.